LeBron James vs Michael Jordan: A Statistical Comparison

 Having solidified his status as the best player of this decade, James is leading a rejuvenated Cavaliers squad to the 3rd seed in the Eastern Conference this year while putting up 27.4 points, 8.6 rebounds and 9.1 assists per game.
 In terms of counting numbers, only Russell Westbrook is better than him this year!

 Michael Jordan also played 15 (albeit not full) seasons in the league like James, so this is probably the best time to gauge who is the greatest of all time.
 To do that, we are strictly using statistics as our basis here.
+To read our qualitative analysis on this debate, do make your way over here.

 #1 Biographical details